oracle/weblogic-toolkit-ui/README.md

 a Linux container image to use to run the domain, and setting up and deploying the software and configuration necessary to deploy and access the domain in your Kubernetes cluster.

-## Get Started

-Download the latest WebLogic Kubernetes Toolkit UI (WKT UI) application installers from the [Github Releases section](https://github.com/oracle/weblogic-toolkit-ui/releases) of this repository.
-Simply run the appropriate installer for your operating system.

-Initial launch of the application displays a thorough "Introduction" to the WKT UI.
-Step through it or dismiss it; you can peruse it at any time using `Help > Show Introduction`.

 ## About the Documentation